What is the average cost for a telephone answering service?

 There is an answering service available at just about every price point.
 The good news is that you’ll be able to find one that fits your budget.
 The bad news?
 You may initially feel overwhelmed by your options.
 While it’s true that answering service cost comparison isn’t always straightforward, a little education can help you decide which one is right for your organization.

-Pricing for answering service plans can be confusing since there is no concrete law for how companies must bill for service, but here are the three ways found throughout the industry:
+Pricing for answering service plans can be confusing since there is no concrete law or standard for how companies must bill for service, but here are the three ways found throughout the industry:

 - Per minute billing